Excess Property Programs

 A physical inventory of all FFP is required biennially to ensure program guidelines are being followed until the title is transferred to the department.

 Pickups are no longer available.
-5 ton trucks remain available, but the M939 series is rapidly running out, and very soon we will have to start issuing the FMTV/LMTV series trucks.
-We do not know when that change will occur, but any new requests for 5 ton trucks may be filled with either model, depending on what is available as we get to that request.
+5 ton trucks remain available, but the M939 series is essentially gone, and we are now starting to issue the FMTV/LMTV series trucks.
+Any new requests for 5 ton trucks may be filled with either model, depending on what is available when we get to that request.

 For more information, you can contact Eric Ward, Excess Property Manager/Fire Planning Specialist.